aoelarsen/noroff-react-content-part-2/lessons/lesson1.md

 Change your component to accept `props` as an argument and this time when we `console.log` the data will be displayed in the browser console.

-This is how `pages`index.js`should look now with an added prop type check, removal of the unecessary elements and a`map`over the`characters` prop:
+This is how `pages/index.js` should look now with an added prop type check, removal of the unecessary elements and a `map` over the `characters` prop:

 ```js
 import React from "react";